Ticking boxes for style and comfort, these leggings get a fashionable thumbs up from us.

 It also helps keep the leggings in place, so you don’t have to fret about them inching down during the day or slipping and sliding when you bend over.

 Not sure what to wear with leggings?
-A comfortable and luxe-looking alternative to your trusty jeans, wear your Spanx Faux Leather Leggings for daytime with an oversized jumper and a pair of on-trend biker boots.
-Swap for a crisp white shirt, heeled mules and a slick of red lipstick for an effortlessly chic evening look.
+A comfortable and luxe-looking alternative to your trusty jeans, wear your Spanx Faux Leather Leggings for daytime with an oversized jumper (they'll look particularly fabulous with one of the best cashmere sweaters) and a pair of on-trend biker boots.
+Swap for a crisp white shirt, heels, and a slick of red lipstick for an effortlessly chic evening look.

 Are Spanx Faux Leather Leggings true to size?

-They do come up a little small, but the snug fit stopped mine from rolling down or wrinkling at the knees.
-It’s worth remembering, too, that all elastane-blend clothing will give and stretch over time, so the tighter they are to begin with, the longer you’ll be able to wear and enjoy them for.
+The sizing is true, but some find that they come up a little small, but the snug fit stopped mine from rolling down or wrinkling at the knees.
+It’s worth remembering, too, that all elastane-blend clothing will give and stretch over time, so the tighter they are to begin with, the longer you’ll be able to wear and enjoy them.

 Jess Beech is an experienced fashion and beauty editor, with more than eight years experience in the publishing industry.
 She has written for woman&home, GoodtoKnow, Now, Woman, Woman’s Weekly, Woman’s Own and Chat, and is currently Deputy Fashion & Beauty Editor at Future PLC.